ksierra/guidetokulchur.github.io/_posts/collection/2014-01-02-gtk-creative-journal.md

 description: null
 ---

-GTK Creative Journal is AWESOME
+The GTK creative journal is a gateway for emerging literary voices.
+We publish kldjfklsdfklsdfkjsfksdfjsfkj